Halo Studios: Reclaimer saga

 Following Bungie's completion of their last Halo title, Halo: Reach, 343 Industries was eventually given complete control of the Halo franchise including servers and data on March 31, 2012.
 The studio's development of Halo 4, which began in 2009, was completed in September.
 It was released on November 6, 2012, as the first title of a new Halo Reclaimer Trilogy which would include at least two more installments over the years.
 At E3 2013, Microsoft and 343 Industries announced the next "Halo" installment set for release on the Xbox One.
 Shortly after the announcement, the Reclaimer Trilogy was confirmed by Microsoft Studios corporate vice-president Phil Spencer to be expanded into a Reclaimer Saga.
 The following year at E3 2014, the official title was revealed as "Halo 5: Guardians" along with plans for its release on October 27, 2015.
 Microsoft, in a contract with Mega Bloks, is in conjunction with 343 Industries to manufacture a new line of toys and other memorabilia for the upcoming Halo saga.
 Halo 5: Guardians was released on October 27, 2015, with semi-exclusive content to those who purchased select Mega Bloks sets.
-343 Industries has since released free monthly content updates since Halo 5's launch.
+343 Industries released free monthly content updates since Halo 5's launch.

 At E3 2018, Microsoft Studios and 343 Industries announced the next Halo game, titled Halo Infinite, which was originally scheduled to launch in holiday 2020 for Xbox One and Windows PCs, in addition to being a launch title for the next Xbox console, the Xbox Series X. However, the game was delayed to release in 2021, in part due to the COVID-19 pandemic forcing the 343 staff to switch to remote work.
 Infinite was developed using 343's in-house Slipspace Engine.